David de Gea: Style of play

 De Gea is highly regarded for his speed when rushing off his line in one on one situations, which also enables him to function as a sweeper-keeper.
 In later seasons, however, Adam Bate of Sky Sports noted in 2019 that De Gea mainly stayed in his area and would come out to sweep up the ball less frequently than other leading keepers in the Premier League; his change in style also drew criticism from Mark Ogden of ESPN in 2020, while that same year, Mark Critchley of The Independent opined that De Gea "has never been especially comfortable playing behind a high line, regularly coming out second-best in one-on-ones with opposition strikers."
-Jonathan Wilson in a 2020 article for the Irish Times also noted that sweeping was not a natural part of his game, and that his tendency to sit deeper with Manchester United in comparison to his position with Spain, who play with a higher line, was one of his reasons for his loss of form since his poor and error–prone performances at the 2018 World Cup.
-In addition to his goalkeeping abilities, De Gea possesses excellent ball control, vision, and distribution with either foot, which enables him to start attacking plays from the back; in 2014, he credited his goalkeeping coach under Louis van Gaal, Frans Hoek, for helping him to develop this aspect of his game, which Mark Critchley of The Independent had initially criticised as being "average."
-However, in 2020 his distribution was once again described as being "limited" by Critchley, especially in comparison to other ball-playing goalkeepers in the Premier League, while in a 2018 article for The Guardian, Jonathan Wilson felt that De Gea's unremarkable passing and lack of confidence with the ball at his feet was one of the reasons for the contrast between his performances with Manchester United and Spain.
-In addition, De Gea's effectiveness at stopping penalties has also been put into question in recent years - although he has saved penalties from specialists such as Leighton Baines, Diego Milito and former teammate Robin van Persie, he didn't save a single penalty between April 2016 and September 2021.
-During that period, De Gea conceded 40 penalties - including the 11 conceded in the 2021 UEFA Europa League Final shootout.
+Jonathan Wilson in a 2020 article for the Irish Times, also noted that sweeping was not a natural part of his game, and that his tendency to sit deeper with Manchester United in comparison to his position with Spain, who play with a higher line, was one of his reasons for his loss of form since his poor and error–prone performances at the 2018 World Cup.

+In addition to his goalkeeping abilities, De Gea possesses excellent ball control, vision, and distribution with either foot, which enables him to start attacking plays from the back; in 2014, he credited his goalkeeping coach under Louis van Gaal, Frans Hoek, for helping him to develop this aspect of his game, which Mark Critchley of The Independent had initially criticised as being "average".
+However, in 2020 his distribution was once again described as being "limited" by Critchley, especially in comparison to other ball-playing goalkeepers in the Premier League, while in a 2018 article for The Guardian, Wilson felt that De Gea's unremarkable passing and lack of confidence with the ball at his feet was one of the reasons for the contrast between his performances with Manchester United and Spain.
+In addition, De Gea's effectiveness at stopping penalties has also been put into question in recent years, despite having saved penalties from specialists such as Leighton Baines, Diego Milito, Steven Gerrard and former teammate Robin van Persie throughout his career; he did not save a single penalty between April 2016 and September 2021.
+During that period, De Gea conceded 40 penalties, including all the eleven he conceded in the 2021 UEFA Europa League final shootout defeat to Villarreal.

 Personal life

 In January 2012, De Gea was confirmed as farsighted, although this is not thought to have affected his performances.
 De Gea has stated that he is a fan of heavy metal music, with Avenged Sevenfold being one of his favourite bands.
-He is married to Spanish singer Edurne.
+He has been in a relationship with Spanish singer Edurne since 2010, whom he married in Menorca on 1 July 2023.
 On 4 March 2021, the couple had their first child, a daughter named Yanay.
-He also founded an eSports team under the name '"Rebels Gaming" in 2021.
+He also founded an esports team under the name Rebels Gaming in 2021.